-It is not by accident that the professor has been pictured on the vaudeville stage as a dreamy, stupid saphead writing poetry under a tree.
+sor has been pictured on the vaudeville stage as a dreamy, stupid saphead writing poetry under a tree.
 The image of the stupid professor is universal, for in him is brilliantly focused the dullest virtues and prejudices of the middle class.
 The professor carries himself with pompous dignity and at the same time obsequiously truckles to the capitalist class which pays him and feeds him.
 The professor is an expert in his particular branch of knowledge but outside of it, he is lost.
 This is proven by the fact that the social revolution in Russia, which is unquestionably the most stupendous event since the great French upheaval, has made little or no impression on them as class.

-TTE happen to be acquainted with a few typical members of the middle class, and sad to relate, it is impossible to engage these learned men in a serious conversation on Russia.
+WE happen to be acquainted with a few typical members of the middle class, and sad to relate, it is impossible to engage these learned men in a serious conversation on Russia.
 They have no interest in, and are incapable of, a sustained discussion on the subject.
 They are quickly bored.
 To them, that is, as a class, the erection of the first workers' and peasants' government in the world is of no more significance than a palace revolution in the South Sea Islands What can one expect from such a decadent element?
-Romance!-and the publishers see to it that they get class is so proverbially stupid? of beautiful thots and sound wisdom" -all for \$2.90 cash.
+Romance!-and the publishers see to it that they get it.

-LET us now pass in review some of the titles taken at random and the verbal dresses with which they are embellished.
+the verbal dresses with which they are embellished.

 Here is a full page display of Elbert Hubbard's Scrap Book.
-Scrap opus stops to inform us that the author is "the great, many-sided genius" life, science or art.
+Scrap nomically on the decline.
+Its literahe can not put himself in the frame who takes pity on a poor "woiking book is right!
+The publisher of this ture which is its mouthpiece cannot opus stops to inform us that the author is "the great, many-sided genius" life, science or art.